rajatsah95/Tesla_Techies_038/README.md

 ## Acknowledgments

-  - Inspired by Infohub.com website
+  - Inspired by medium.com website
-  - Special thanks to the our mentors/IA <a href="#">Ritesh Ranjan</a>
+  - Special thanks to the our mentors <a href="#">Ritesh Ranjan</a>
-for giving us direction for this project.
+for giving us direction and feedback for this project.